openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

     Once the files are downloaded, follow the normal process using the :code:`downloads/clc3classes.tif` file (three classes).

-The first step requires selecting your image in your **SEPAL folder**.
+The first step requires selecting your image in your **SEPAL folders**.
 The image must be a categorical .tif raster.

 .. attention::